VatsalSy/Lifting-a-sessile-drop/README.md

 }
 ```

-**Note** Use the raw source file available as dropOnDropImpact.c, present in all the folders in this repository.
+**Note** Use the raw source file available as dropOnDropImpact.c, present in all the folders in this repository to run simulations.

+## Prerequisite

+You need to install [Basilisk C](http://basilisk.fr).
+Follow the installation steps [here](http://basilisk.fr/src/INSTALL).
+In case of compatibility issues, please feel free to contact me: [vatsalsanjay@gmail.com](mailto:vatsalsanjay@gmail.com).
+For post-processing codes, Python 3.X is required.
+The VoF facets in three-dimensions are plotted using an old implementation of Basilisk View (bview3D) using the Python 2.X interface.
+I am yet to test the code for the newer Javascript implementation of Basilisk (see: [link](http://basilisk.fr/src/jview/README)).

 ## Introduction
 We investigate the dynamics of an oil drop impacting an identical sessile drop sitting on a superamphiphobic surface.